Phanich28/Phanich28/README.md

 - 👋 Hi, I’m @Phanich28
-- 👀 I’m interested in DataAnalysis,MachineLearning,DeepLearning,ComputerVision.
+- 👀 I’m interested in Data Engineering,MachineLearning,ComputerVision.
 - 📫You can reach me at @chaduvulaphaneendra@gmail.com

 <!---